cballou/LinkedIn-People-Scanner/README.md

 # LinkedIn People Scanner (Bookmarklet) #

 Have you ever tried using LinkedIn's people recommendations page to find new professional connections?
-It's two column layout isn't condusive for quick scans because your eyes keep darting from side to side.
+It's two column layout isn't conducive for quick scans because your eyes keep darting from side to side.
 This bookmarklet aims to fix that.

 ## Currently Alpha ##